 This intensive two-week program is designed for foreign nationals who would like to study Japanese law in its social and cultural context.
 The program consists of lectures and field trips.
-Each lecture will present a number of important contemporary issues for discussion.
-Participants will also learn how the law is actually practiced through the field trips.
+Each lecture will present a number of contemporary issues to understand Japanese law and society.
+Participants will also learn how Japanese law and legal system actually work in society through the field trips.